MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/contact-support-for-business-products.md

 ### Use the new admin center to start a service request

 The new admin center is available to all Microsoft 365 admins.
-You can opt in by selecting **Try the new admin center** toggle located at the top of the Home page.
-For more information, see [About the new Microsoft 365 admin center](microsoft-365-admin-center-preview?view=o365-worldwide).
+You can opt in by selecting the **Try the new admin center** toggle located at the top of the Home page.
+For more information, see [About the new Microsoft 365 admin center](microsoft-365-admin-center-preview.md).

 1. Go to the admin center at <a href="https://go.microsoft.com/fwlink/p/?linkid=2024339" target="_blank">https://admin.microsoft.com</a>.
 If you get a message that says you don't have permission to access this page or perform this action, then you aren't an admin.
 [Who has admin permissions in my business?](admin-overview/admin-overview.md#who-has-admin-permissions-in-my-business)